datawagovau/pandora/README.md

+# Pandora
-# Pandora - opening a CKAN of government data
+Opening a CKAN of government data